kalbfled/beachwood-hoa-public/index.md

 ## Documents and Records

 The board is in the process of retrieving documents from our outgoing property manager.
-All public documents, including board meeting minutes, should be available by the end of May 2025.
+All public documents, including board meeting minutes, should be available soon.

 - [Beachwood HOA public Google Drive](https://drive.google.com/drive/folders/1_-tm8V_nUE70x1_UTEimFcTi776MbLtS?usp=sharing)